nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_guide_versioning.md

 A pre-release version MAY be denoted by appending a hyphen (refer to [Semantic Versioning - Item 9](http://semver.org/#spec-item-9){:target="_blank"})

-For examples: 1.0.0-alpha.1 is a valid pre-release version.
+For example: 1.0.0-alpha.1 is a valid pre-release version.

 ## Pre-release Labels ##